Seadrill - Ad Hoc Committee Of Bondholders Proposes To Wipe Out Common Shareholders

 Seadrill also provided its restructuring presentation to bondholders and the Bondholder Informal Group Restructuring Proposal prepared by Moelis & Company and Akin Gump.

-While the company's own presentation very generally offers "equity or warrants in Seadrill Limited in an amount to be determined" in exchange for the bondholders' support to raise up to $1.25 bln in new secured notes while mostly pushing out existing debt maturities for a couple of years, the bondholders' proposal additionally provides for the exchange of unsecured bonds into $1.25 bln into newly issued, convertible secured bonds and "all remaining common equity post allocation of new equity to the holders of the new senior secured notes".
+While the company's own presentation very generally offers "equity or warrants in Seadrill Limited in an amount to be determined" in exchange for the bondholders' support to raise up to $1.25 bln in new secured notes while mostly pushing out existing debt maturities for a couple of years, the bondholders' proposal additionally provides for the exchange of unsecured bonds into $1.25 bln in newly issued, convertible secured bonds and "all remaining common equity post allocation of new equity to the holders of the new senior secured notes".
 Under the proposal, existing equityholders would only receive "a nominal amount of out of the money warrants post-restructuring".

 As the company urgently needs to come to a solution with bondholders regardless if the restructuring will be implemented out of court or utilizing Chapter 11 proceedings, Seadrill equityholders will have to prepare for the worst here.
 Consistently, the company already warns of "significant dilution to current shareholders" ahead in today's press release.

 While negotiations are still ongoing, equity investors should not expect a material recovery in the upcoming restructuring.
-Should the company fail to come to terms with creditors and subsequently enter chapter 11 proceedings without a restructuring support agreement in place, the common equity will most likely being wiped out entirely as already proposed by the bondholders.
+Should the company fail to come to terms with creditors and subsequently enter chapter 11 proceedings without a restructuring support agreement in place, the common equity would most likely end up being wiped out entirely as already proposed by bondholders.

 But even with some improvements to the current bondholders' proposal, it seems hard to imagine a material recovery for equityholders at this point.
 My best guess would be for current shareholders to retain a 5% stake in the restructured company and to receive some out of the money warrants on top, a deal structure that has already been successfully utilized in a couple of oil sector restructurings in the most recent past.